chkal/frontend-boilerplate/README.md

 The project supports different development workflows.
 Most notably via automatic file watching and the webpack-dev-server.

-### LESS files

-You can watch your less files for modifications and automatically rebuild the CSS files by running:

-    $ npm run watch:css

-The transpiling is really fast.
-The file are copied to the correct folders so that reloading the page in your browser should show the results immediately.

-Please note that this may not work for Eclipse, because M2E is expecting the files in a different folder.

 ### JavaScript files

 The preferred way of transpiling the JavaScript files is to use the